Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 For all SAP Discovery Grants, the amount requested in the application should not differ by more than 20% from that included in the NOI.
 If the request differs by more than 20%, you will need to justify the difference and obtain NSERC's approval before submitting your full application.

-Use the Budget justification section (free-form attachment) to explain and justify each budget item and any contributions from other sources towards the support of the proposed research activities.
+Use the Budget justification section (see attachment section below) to explain and justify each budget item and any contributions from other sources towards the support of the proposed research activities.

 In the case of adjunct professors whose primary place of employment is outside the university sector (e.g., government, industry or colleges), NSERC will award funds only for the direct support of students (salaries or stipends and student travel costs).
 All other costs must be covered through other sources of funding.